sorry-cypress/sorry-cypress/README.md

 Please make sure that [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) with proper access to invoke [`s3.getSignedUrl`](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html) are available in the environment.

-Let's say we have 5 machines that are about to start running your tests.

 ### The `api` service

-Is a simple GraphQL services that allows to query the data persisted by MongoDB.
+...is a simple GraphQL service, that allows to query the data persisted by MongoDB.

 More details to come...

 ### The `dashboard` service

-Is a web-dashboard implemented in ReactJS, basically it just connects the the API and presents the data (still not) nicely.
+Is a web dashboard implemented in ReactJS, the idea is to connect to the API and presents the data nicely (it is in very early development stage).

 ## Behind the scenes